Find answers to the questions we get asked most often about the Medicaid application process.

 We'll do all the work for you — so you get approved faster, and more importantly, without additional stress.

-- Doing it yourself means a lot of extra work and headache - and ultimately you don't save any money.
+- Doing it yourself means a lot of extra work and headaches - and ultimately, you don't save any money.

 That's because you have to spend down assets until your financial status reaches Medicaid-eligible levels.

 You can only spend money on specific, approved expenses for the individual seeking approval (such as medical care and living expenses).
-SPS services are an approved expense.
-Besides for a few exceptions, family members cannot use the individual's funds, income or assets in any way.
+Senior Planning Services are an approved expense.
+Besides a few exceptions, family members cannot use the individual's funds, income or assets in any way.

 Ultimately, funds will have to be spent on medical care.
 Instead of paying another month's worth of medical bills, retain our services, and free yourself of an overwhelmingly stressful burden.